U.S. inflation hits a 40-year high in June, but Biden points to decreasing gas prices - NewsBreak

 He also said he will continue to ask Congress to act on price reduction measures for prescription drugs, health insurance premiums and utility bills, and oppose any measures by Republicans to increase taxes on working people.

-The post U.S. inflation hits a 40-year high in June, but Biden points to decreasing gas prices appeared first on Idaho Capital Sun .
+The post U.S. inflation hits a 40-year high in June, but Biden points to decreasing gas prices appeared first on Daily Montanan .